Neighbourhoods in Brussels: Woeste

 Located in the south-east of Jette, this loosely defined district along the Avenue Charles Woeste/Charles Woestelaan presents a largely residential character.
 The neighbourhood combines a dense urban fabric with access to nearby green spaces.
 It is characterised by a mix of early- to mid-20th-century apartment buildings and single-family homes, reflecting the municipality's broader urban growth during that period.
-The presence of the Church of Our Lady of Lourdes and its adjacent grotto also lend the quarter a notable historical touch.
+The presence of the Church of Our Lady of Lourdes and its adjacent grotto also lend the quarter a historical touch.